Hannah-PortSwigger/WebSocketTurboIntruder/README.md

 ### `websocket_message`
 Methods:
-- `getPayload()`: Retrieve the String payload that was sent/received
+- `getMessage()`: Retrieve the String message that was sent/received
 - `getDirection()`: Retrieves a `burp.api.montoya.websocket.Direction`
 - `getLength()`: Retrieves the length of the message
 - `getDateTime()`: Retrieves the `java.time.LocalDateTime` that was set on the object